jonathan31101983/jonathan31101983.github.io/README.md

 ## Project 8
 ### Meal maker
 This create a three-course meal based on what is available on a menu.
-We’ll keep running it until we’re satisfied with the generated meal!.The idea of this project is to practice the the objects in javascript and the different methods to manipulate them.
+We’ll keep running it until we’re satisfied with the generated meal!.The idea of this project is to practice the the objects in javascript and the different methods to manipulate them.Under construction

+## Project 9
+### atm wisdraw

+At this project is to practice the promises, with some testing cases, like a basic transaction and password checking. using promises states the trasaction can be accepted or rejected => wrong amount or wrong password, and also accepted.

+Code here: https://repl.it/@jonathan3110198/Bank-atm using node.js